bwagenseller/bwagenseller.github.io/operating_systems/kubernetes/kubernetes_basics.md

 You will have to understand Docker (or an equivalent) to use Kubernetes.
 See [my Docker overview](/operating_systems/docker/).

+> It's worth knowing that Kubernetes doesn't require Docker.
+It uses any container runtime that implements the `CRI` (`Container Runtime Interface`) standard.
+Docker is common but so is `containerd` and `CRI-O`.
+In fact, modern Kubernetes clusters often use `containerd` directly.

 ## Kubectl is Critical

 You will have to understand Kubectl (or an equivalent tool) to use Kubernetes.
 See [my Kubectl overview](/operating_systems/kubernetes/kubectl).